 Let's start with the three apps you use most: Facebook announced in early 2019 that it will integrate Messenger, WhatsApp and Instagram.
 It is creating a single messaging platform for all three.
 Although each service will still exist as a standalone app, we will be able to send (for example) messages from Messenger to WhatsApp users who do not have a Facebook account.

-This move could make it difficult for US regulatory agencies like the Federal Trade Commission to dismember the Menlo Park company.
-The FTC could then try to prevent the integration of the apps, agitating violations of the principle of competition.
-The Wall Street Journal he said an injunction could come very soon, even by January 2020.
-This suggests that the agency is interested in taking really aggressive antitrust action against Facebook.
+The move could make it difficult for US regulatory agencies such as the Federal Trade Commission to break up the Menlo Park company.
+The FTC could then try to prevent app integration by alleging competition law violations.
+The Wall Street Journal he said an injunction could come very soon, as soon as January 2020.
+This suggests that the agency is interested in taking truly aggressive antitrust actions against Facebook.

 It wouldn't surprise me: just 5 months ago the FTC issued its biggest fine ever against Facebook.
 An over $ 5 billion deal.